 Based on this assessment, management decides on possible contracts or restrictions.
-The Compliance and Sustainability departments regularly repeat the review, with the time interval depending on the risk level that has been determined.
+The analysis is repeated regularly depending on the development of the individual risk.
 New partners are reviewed before any contracts are signed.

 The Sustainability and Compliance departments advise the Commercial division during the Business Partner Screening process with regard to human rights and raise awareness for critical issues in this area.